 Long-term Care Classifications

 Typologizing welfare states and welfare state systems is a common endeavor in welfare state research since Esping-Andersen's (1990) seminal study.
-His work and the following adaptions and discussions (Ferrera, 1996; Arts and Gelissen, 2002; Castles and Mitchell, 1993) still provide a basic template for case selection and evaluation in all areas of welfare state research (Rostgaard, 2002).
+His work and the following adaptions and discussions (e.g., Ferrera, 1996; Arts and Gelissen, 2002; Castles and Mitchell, 1993) still provide a basic template for case selection and evaluation in all areas of welfare state research (Rostgaard, 2002).
 Since then a vast amount of issue and area-specific typologies have been developed, not least in healthcare (Wendt, 2009, 2014; Wendt et al. 2009; Reibling et al., 2019; Böhm et al., 2013), a field that is particularly close to the field of long-term care (LTC).

 LTC is defined as: